richgel999/lzham_codec_devel/README.md

 <p>Copyright (c) 2009-2015 Richard Geldreich, Jr. - richgel99@gmail.com - MIT License</p>

+<p>Note: This is the unstable/experimental LZHAM repo, currently at v1.1.
+The stable repo (v1.0) is here: https://github.com/richgel999/lzham_codec</p>

 <p>LZHAM is a lossless data compression codec written in C/C++ (specifically C++03), with a compression ratio similar to LZMA but with 1.5x-8x faster decompression speed.
 It officially supports Linux x86/x64, Windows x86/x64,
 OSX, and iOS, with Android support on the way.</p>

 <p>Some slightly out of date API documentation is here (I'll be migrating this to github): https://code.google.com/p/lzham/wiki/API_Docs</p>

-<p>This repo is currently LZHAM v1.0.
-The unstabling/testing version (v1.1) is here: https://github.com/richgel999/lzham_codec_devel</p>

 <h3>Introduction</h3>